KrisMoralesZ/Sample-App/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Sample Application from the Learn Ruby on Rails Tutorial

-## Ruby version
+# Ruby version
 2.6.6

-## Getting started
+# Getting started
 To get started with the app, clone the repo and then install the needed gems:
 ```
 $ bundle install --without production